team-nlp-project/team-nlp-project/readme_draft_Ian.md

 ### Reproduce My Project

----

 [(Back to top)](#table-of-contents)

-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
-- [x] Read this README.md
+- [ ] Read this readme.md
+- [ ] Clone the repo containing this readme file ( https://github.com/team-nlp-project/team-nlp-project )
-- [ ] Download the modules (.py files), and final_report.ipynb files into your working directory
+- [ ] Create your own 'env.py' file which defines the credentials 'github_token' and 'github_username'
-- [ ] Download complete dataset from Kaggle at this [link](https://www.kaggle.com/ananaymital/us-used-cars-dataset?select=used_cars_data.csv) and save in same repo as above files
 - [ ] Run the final_report.ipynb notebook